 It is possible to create a textual backup of all your user-modified waypoint data in the personal note.
-You can upload this note to the geocaching server (if the used geocaching provider supports it) and thus easily backup your custom waypoint data.
-Due to the above described waypoint parsing this data can then be restored to your waypoint list in case it gets lost or is deleted from your local device.
+You can upload this PN and thus backup your waypoint data.
+Due to waypoint parsing this data can then be restored to your waypoint list in case it gets lost or is deleted from your local device.

-To create the textual backup, use the icon under the personal note.
+To create the textual backup, use the button Add/Update waypoints under the personal note.
 A textual section will be created in your personal note starting with {c:geo-start} and ending with {c:geo-end}.
 It contains all user-defined waypoint data from the waypoint list in advanced waypoint syntax (which is explained in the next section).

-To refresh the textual waypoint backup, tap the icon
+To refresh the textual waypoint backup, click button Add/Update waypoints again.
+To removeit, click button Remove waypoints.

-again.
-To remove it, tap the icon